tevko/sensemaking-tools/README.md

-# Sensemaking Tools
+# Sensemaking tools

 ## Overview

-Jigsaw’s Sensemaking Tools help make sense of large-scale online conversations, leveraging LLMs to categorize comments, and summarize comments and voting patterns to surface actionable insights.
+Jigsaw’s Sensemaking tools help make sense of large-scale online conversations, leveraging LLMs to categorize comments, and summarize comments and voting patterns to surface actionable insights.
 There are currently three main functions:

 - **Topic Learning** - identifies topics and optionally subtopics from a set of comments.
 - **Categorization** - sorts comments into topics defined by a user or from the Topic Learning function.
 Comments can belong to more than one topic.